 All documents should be collated in one PDF-file (max. size 8 MB) and uploaded on our website.

 The call for applications has started on November 16, 2020.
 The last day to submit an application will be on March 31, 2021 at 23:59 CET.
 Any application received after this date can only be entertained on a space-available basis.

 WELCOME TO THE POTSDAM SUMMER SCHOOL 2021!

 Photographs and film footage may be taken during this event, which may or may not

 include your recognisable image or a video.
 By submitting your application you consent to being photographed or filmed and authorise the organisers to use the photographs or film in print, digital, video or web-based format for its promotional and archival purposes.

 The target audience are early career researchers and young professionals.
 Applicants from all countries are welcome.
 Applications are sought not only from advanced graduated students, postdoctoral fellows, junior- and senior faculty members in relevant disciplines but also from representatives of governmental and non-governmental agencies as well as from the private sector.
 Women, minorities and young professionals or students from developing countries are especially encouraged to apply.
-The enrollment is limited to 40 participants.
+The enrolment is limited to 40 participants.
 The selection will be made by a jury consisting of representatives from all partner organisations.
-The jury's decision are final.
+The jury's decision will be final.